 The Cathedrale, Strasbourg France (Notre-Dame de Strasbourg)

-The Cathedral in Strasbourg dates back to the middle ages.
+The Cathedral in Strasbourg dates back to the Middle Ages.
 The 142 m (466 ft) high spire was completed in 1439 in the Gothic style.
 The Observation Deck stands 66m high (217ft).

-Construction began at the end of the 12th century on the Gothic style cathedral and was completed in 1439.
+Construction began at the end of the 12th century on the Gothic-style cathedral and was completed in 1439.
 In 1015 the site was occupied by a Roman Church that was burnt down 3 times.
 Sandstone has been used in the construction and it is a never-ending refurbishment.

 Every statue around the Cathedral conveys a special message.
 The church is funded by donations.